Prediabetes information and (FAQs)

 Can Stress Affect Prediabetes?

 Yes, chronic stress can have an impact on blood sugar levels.
 When stressed, the body releases hormones like cortisol and adrenaline, which can raise blood sugar.
-Engaging in stress-reduction techniques such as meditation, yoga, or spending time in nature can help manage stress and, in turn, positively influence blood sugar levels.
+Engaging in stress-reduction techniques, such as meditation, yoga, or spending time in nature, can help manage stress and positively influence blood sugar levels.

 Is Medication Required for Prediabetes Management?